IBM/ibm-cloud-reference-architectures/README.md

 5. Approve the collector After the script finishes running, you should do sub-step 10 of [Step 3](https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-getting-started#gs-collector) which is to Approve the collection back in the Cloud console.

+## Configure Security and Compliance for an SCC scan

+The following steps are required to set up an SCC scan of the environment after the SCC collectors have been installed.
+All of the following steps will be performed within the Security and Compliance center - https://cloud.ibm.com/security-compliance/overview

+### 1. Create an inventory

+1. Open the SCC inventory page - https://cloud.ibm.com/security-compliance/inventory
+2. Click **Create** to create a new inventory
+3. Provide a **name** for the inventory.
+Provide a name that identifies the environment you are scanning.
+4. Press **Next**.
+5. Check the collector(s) that have been registered for the environment.
+If the SCC collector steps have been performed successfully they collectors should be in **Ready to install** state.
+6. Click "Save" to create the inventory.

+### 2. Create a scope

+A scope will define the collection of resources upon which the scan will be performed.
+Multiple scopes can be created for the same resources so how these scopes are defined is up to you.
+For now it is assumed you will have one scope per environment (i.e. one for management and one for workload).

+1. Open the SCC scope page - https://cloud.ibm.com/security-compliance/scopes
+2. Click **Create** to create a new scope
+3. Provide a **name** for the scope (e.g. management).
+4. Click **Next**
+5. If you have previously created a scope and provided IBM Cloud credentials you can pick it from the list.
+If not click **Create +** to add a new one.
+    1. Provide a name for the credential that will identify it for later use
+    2. Select `Both` for the **Purpose**
+    3. Press **Next**
+    4. Pick `IBM Cloud` for the **Credential type**
+    5. Provide your **IBM API key** for the account
+    6. Press **Create** to create the credential
+    7. Make sure the newly created credential is selected in the **Credentials** field of Scope dialog
+6. Press **Next** on the Scope page to proceed to the "Collectors" pane
+7. Select the collector(s) that will be used for the environment
+8. Click **Next**
+9. Click **Create** to create the scope

+Creating the scope should kick off the Discovery scan which will take 10-30 minutes depending upon how many resources are in the environment.

+### 3. Scope the inventory to the desired resources

+After the initial Discovery scan, the scope will include **all** of the resources in the account.
+In most cases you will want to restrict the resources in the scope to those that are related to the particular environment.

+1. Open the SCC scope page - https://cloud.ibm.com/security-compliance/scopes
+2. Click on the name of the scope that you want to update.
+3. In the "Inventory" section of the Scope page, click the **Edit** button.
+4. Select/deselect the resources that should be included in the scope.
+Likely you will want to select just the resource group(s) that make up the environment.
+(Be sure to include the HPCS resource group, common services, and environment resource group in scope.)
+5. Click **Save* to update the scope.

+**Note:** An on-demand Discovery scan can be triggered if you need to update the inventory after changes in the environment.
+(See next step)

+### 4. Run an on-demand scan

+Now that the scope is set up, on-demand scans can be performed to get the validation results and update the inventory.

+1. Open the SCC scope page - https://cloud.ibm.com/security-compliance/scopes
+2. Find the scope against which you want to run a scan in the table.
+3. Click the action menu on the right-hand side of the row (the vertical three dots) and select **On-demand scan**
+4. Select `Validation` to run a validation scan.
+(This will also trigger a Discovery scan that runs before the validation.)
+5. Select `IBM Cloud for Financial Services v0.1` for the **Profile**
+6. Click **Create** to start the scan.

+Depending on the number of resources in the scope, the scan will take 20-40 minutes.

+### 5. View the scan results

+1. Open the SCC scans page - https://cloud.ibm.com/security-compliance/scans
+2. Once the scan is completed you will see an entry for the scan result in the page.
+3. Click on the scan to see the results

+### 6. Schedule regular scans of the environment

+On-demand scans can be run at any point but you can also schedule scans to be regularly run against the environment.

+1. Open the SCC scans page - https://cloud.ibm.com/security-compliance/scans
+2. Click the **Scheduled scans** tab
+3. Click **Schedule** to create a scheduled scan
+4. Provide a **name** for the scan
+5. Select `Validation` for the **Scan type**
+6. Select the scope from the previous step for the **Scope**
+7. Select `IBM Cloud for Financial Services v0.1` for the **Profile**
+8. Click **Next**
+9. Provide the schedule information for how frequently and for what duration the scan should run.
+10. Click **Create** to create the scheduled scan

 ## Known Exceptions